-The Dean of Students Office and Campus Life staff encourages you to get involved on campus be a part of our community and work together to create the experience you want from Wells.
+I, along with the rest of the Student Affairs staff, encourage you to get involved on campus- be a part of our community and work together to create the experience you want from Wells.
 By taking the initiative and becoming involved in student life, you will not only enhance your educational experience, but you will also be enriching the quality of the Wells College community.
 I strongly encourage you to explore all that Wells has to offer!